datacarpentry/spreadsheets-socialsci/episodes/05-quality-control.md

 We have now provided a restriction.
 To test it out, go to one of the cells where we set the restriction to apply.
-If you enter a value that is withing the allowed range, your input will be accepted and written into the cell.
+If you enter a value that is within the allowed range, your input will be accepted and written into the cell.
 If you enter a value outside the chosen range, the following error box will appear:

 ![Data_validation_03](../fig/spreadsheets_Data_validation_03.png)